 If I want a second helping of chocolate in the evening (I nearly always have one!), I flick my wrist several times with my index finger and the feeling goes away.

 I could go on, but I’m sure you get the idea.

 I’ve used these triggers for so long now that I find I can’t go through the day without using them – it’s become second nature and totally automatic.
 In fact I would have to consciously prevent my self from doing any of the exercises that are triggered.

 The point of all this is to demonstrate that it’s perfectly easy to introduce little techniques into your life that help you keep fitter and healthier.

 The things I do don’t take up much time and are not hard to complete (the golden rule in all this is to NEVER set yourself an unrealistic objective) but are very beneficial.

-After all, just by doing the above, I manage 28 mins of static squats, about 150 arm raises, 28 minutes of plank, 320 calf raises, 280 press ups, and that’s all amongst lots of other things.
+After all, just by doing the above, I manage 28 mins of static squats, about 150 arm raises, 28 minutes of plank, 320 calf raises, 280 press ups, and that’s all amongst lots of other things I do each week.

 Now if you were to go to a gym once a week and do that amount of work, then everyone would consider you to be super fit!

 The absolute key thing is to start small.
 Do just one press up after you clean your teeth for instance, or 10 seconds of plank when you get dressed.

 You’ll very quickly notice the difference and, as soon as you do, you be off on your journey!